 Pangaea Data is a British startup that uses unsupervised AI algorithms to identify patient cohorts for drug discovery, clinical trials, and real-world evidence (RWE) studies.
-The machine learning-based software scans through electronic health records (EHR) and unstructured doctors’ notes to find the right patients based on phenotypes.
+The machine learning-based software scans through electronic health records (EHR) and unstructured doctors’ notes.
+Pangaea Data’s solution enables clinicians to find the right patients based on phenotypes.
 The startup also develops a library of AI models for different disease areas.

-Canadian startup Invivo AI develops novel algorithms for drug discovery.
+Canadian startup Valence Discovery develops novel algorithms for drug discovery.
 The startup uses different machine learning approaches, such as few-shot learning, reinforcement learning, active learning, and representation learning, to aid the drug discovery process.
-The deep learning solution uses small and noisy datasets to predict and optimize potential drug candidates, further eliminating the need for large datasets.
+Its deep learning solution uses small and noisy datasets to predict and optimize potential drug candidates, further eliminating the need for large datasets.

 2. Big Data & Analytics